SagarAnand03/Motion_Detection/ReadMe.md

 ### Main features

-* The program capture the motion with time & date  which  automaticly export into csv files onces the deployment closed by trigger Q btn
+* The program capture the motion with time & date  which  automaticly export into csv files onces the deployment closed by trigger Q   button

 * where the  second program take first program  data as input & produce a HTML Graphs by using  **Bokeh**

-* **Pandas** are used to Store time & date  details in csv format

-* **Open CV** used for capture the motion though camara

 ![Default Home view](Readme_files/no_motion.png)